 LED Recessed Lights - Not Just For Ceilings

 An even more compelling advantage is the long lifetime that LED recessed lighting fixtures offer.
 Many LEDs have an estimated rated lifetime of 50,000 hours.
 That translates to seventeen years of use from an LED recessed downlight that is left on for eight hours a day, seven days a week.
-An incandescent recessed light with the same light output might have a rated life of just 2,500 hours, lasting 25 times longer LED can lights are a great option.
-This longer lifetime provided by LED can lighting means fewer replacement light bulbs to purchase and install, a benefit of all LEDs, but it's particularly valuable for LED recessed light fixtures, which are generally more difficult to access than pendants, table or floor lamps, and wall sconces.
+An incandescent recessed light with the same light output might have a rated life of just 2,500 hours.
+This longer lifetime means fewer replacement light bulbs to purchase and install, a benefit of all LEDs, but it's particularly valuable for LED recessed light fixtures, which are generally more difficult to access than pendants, table or floor lamps, and wall sconces.